raner/projo/README.md

 ```

 ### Will Projo work with my JAX-RS application?
-Yes, Projo provides integration support for JAX-RS and Projo objects can be serialized and deserialized just like
+Yes, Projo provides integration support for JAX-RS, and Projo objects can be serialized and deserialized just like
-any other project.
+any other object.
 To enable the integration, simply put the ```projo-jax-rs``` JAR on your runtime classpath (it is
 not needed at compile time).
 The integration uses auto-discovery to modify your JAX-RS serialization and deserialization
 so that it becomes Projo-aware.
 Instead of trying to ```new``` up an interface, the deserializer will correctly use
 the Projo library to instantiate new objects.